distrochooser/translations/README.md

 ## Weblate on translate.distrochooser.de

 In general, you can use the Weblate instance anonymously, but there are some features, such as commenting which will require an account.
-If you wish to register, you can use GitHub or Email to sign up (Please note the privacy remarks below). **You can use an alias/nickname etc. I won't require you to use a clear name.**
+If you wish to register, you can use GitHub or Email to sign up (Please note the privacy remarks below). **You can use an alias/nickname etc. I won't require you to use a clear name!**

 You can find the current translations on https://translate.distrochooser.de/projects/distrochooser/translations/.

-If you finished a translation
+**I will check multiple times per month if new translations are present.
+Once a translation reaches 100%, it will deployed to distrochooser.de.
+I will add your user handle to the contributor list as seen on https://github.com/distrochooser/distrochooser.
+If you want not to be listed/ listed with another name or have other questions feel free to open an issue or drop an email to the address listed below.**

 ### Data privacy remarks for translate.distrochooser.de